Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

 \section{Experiments}

-We conduct the following six parts of experiments.
-1) We first test the ability of NSCrt in recovering rotation matrix, since both versions of SSR are practical and Scut is feasible only if NSCrt can find the correct rotation matrix, which uniquely determines the sparse codes of SSR.
-2) We demonstrate how the sparse codes reveal cluster structure of data, for both SSRk and SSRo.
-3) We make a comparison between the original-data version and kernel version, including how well the ideal graph condition is met and its influence on clustering.
-4) We investigate the relation between the ideal graph condition, the sparsity of SSR, and the clustering accuracy of Scut.
-5) We test the performance of kernel Scut, i.e. Scut of kernel version, on clustering, and compare it with some popular clustering algorithms.
-6) We compare over-complete SRs with SSR on clustering performance.
+The experiments consist of: 1) validating the ability of NSCrt in recovering rotation matrix, 2) illustration of the cluster structure revealed by sparse codes, 3) a comparison between the linear version and the kernel version, in terms of the ideal graph condition and clustering performance, 4) investigation of the relations between ideal graph condition, sparsity, and clustering accuracy, 5) the performance of kernel Scut, 6) comparison of the clustering performance between SSR and OSRs.